Negotiations FAQ

 How can I get involved/share my voice?

 PARA is always open to member feedback.
-If you have any questions please email PARA or PARA’s CEO.
+If you have any questions please email PARA’s CEO.

 As well, PARA encourages members to become involved more directly by volunteering for the Negotiation Committee, serving on the PARA Assembly or the PARA Executive Board.